 What does Abrahim mean?

 Abrahim /ab-ra-him/ as a boys' name.
 Abrahim's root is Hebrew, and the name Abrahim means "father of a multitude (of nations)".
 Abrahim is a variant form, with the suffix -im, of Abraham (Hebrew): the Hebrew variant is Avraham.

 Abrahim is an uncommon given name for males but a very popular surname for all people (#51680 out of 150436, Top 34%).
 (2000 U.S. Demographics)

-Abraham (#180 2 years ago), Abram (#377), Ibrahim (#455) and Abe are the prominent related forms of Abrahim (outside Top 1000) appearing in the Top 1000.
-These forms of Abrahim were at the apex of their popularity during 1880-1889 (usage of 0.5533%) and are almost as common today (usage 0.497%, ▼10.2%), but with the version Abe becoming less stylish.
-Abraham is the all-time favorite, though Abram has become trendy as well over time.
+Abraham (#180 last year), Abram (#377), Ibrahim (#455) and Avraham (#1243) are the prominent related forms of Abrahim (outside Top 2000) appearing in the Top 2000.
+These forms of Abrahim are at the apex of their popularity presently (usage of 0.2%).
+Abraham, Abram and Ibrahim are three of the more contemporarily stylish boy names here.
 Below is a charted analysis of the popularity of the boy name Abrahim and corresponding names.
-(2014 Birth Statistics)
+(2014 U.S. SSA Records)